 As we have seen there are many different WordPress hosting options and all of them have their pros and cons.
 There is no perfect and fit-all solution.
 It all depends on your budget and your requirements.
 Do remember though that your decision about which WordPress web host to use should not be based just on the specifications, that is just one part of the story.
 There is much more you should consider when choosing a WordPress web host for your website.

-We have used several different WordPress web host solutions over the years.
+We have used and worked with several different WordPress web host solutions over the years.
 To learn more about our firsthand experiences, use the links below: